api-platform/docs/core/extensions.md

 API Platform Core provides a system to extend queries on items and collections.

-Extensions are specific to Doctrine, and therefor, the Doctrine ORM support must be enabled.
+Extensions are specific to Doctrine, and therefore, the Doctrine ORM support must be enabled to use this feature.
-If you use custom providers, they should support extensions and be aware of active extensions OR implement their own extension systems.
+If you use custom providers it's up to you to implement your own extension system or not.

 ## Custom Extension